India Vs England 1st Test: Indian Team Historic First In 93 Years

 Image souce- Hindustan Times

-Rishabh Pant Scores Centuries In Both Innings
+Rishabh Pant Shines In Both Innings

 Five Collective Centuries By Indian Batsmen